voyeg3r/dotfaster/vim/wiki/dicasvim.md

     -t represents field separator
     -k2 relates to the second field

+# How to sort on column for rows containing a certain word

+I want to sort on a certain column only for rows containing a certain word.
+I don't want to see rows not containing that word.
+For example I have this text file:

+     sdf ggfds   7
+     sdf sgs     5
+     sdf dfgs    3
+     foo dffg    2
+     bar dffg    2
+     sdf sddfg   4

+I want to sort 3rd column for rows containing only "sdf" word (doesnt have to be in a first column)

+and I want to see this output:

+     sdf dfgs    3
+     sdf sddfg   4
+     sdf sgs     5
+     sdf ggfds   7

+Solution:

+    :%!grep sdf | sort -n -k3

 # Sum second column using awk
 Let's say you have this file: